clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:unused-excluded-var`.

 *Description:* warns when `:refer-clojure :exclude` contains vars that are not redefined in the current namespace.
+Locals with the same name as an excluded var also count as a redefinition and will suppress this warning.

 *Default level:* `:warning`.